 The company doesn’t log your IP address, your MAC address, your internet traffic, your DNS requests, any connection/disconnection timestamps, or any used bandwidth.

 They obtained an IP address allegedly belonging to The Pirate Bay from Cloudflare.
 They then turned to The Pirate Bay’s ISP, Obenetwork, demanding that it hand over the information.
-It turns out, however, that the IP address actually belonged to OVPN.
+It turns out the IP address actually belonged to OVPN.
 As mentioned above, OVPN provides static IPv4 addresses to users hosting servers, as an add-on that can be paid for anonymously, keeping the user of the IP address anonymous as well.

 The film companies and Rights Alliance then turned to OVPN and tried to compel it to disclose the identity of the party using the IP address in question.
 Nonetheless, the court ruled in favor of OVPN and its no-logging claims.
 OVPN could not be forced to hand over information it didn’t have and there was no evidence found to contradict that claim.

 Here’s what David Wibergh, the founder and CEO of OVPN, had to say on the matter:

 Rights Alliance and their security experts have not been able to prove any weaknesses in OVPN’s systems that could mean that logs are stored.
 OVPN therefore wins the information injunction as our statements and evidence regarding our no-log VPN policy have not been disproven.
 OVPN is one of very few VPN providers that have had their no logs claims proven in court.
 OVPN is the only Swedish VPN provider that has proven that no logs are stored.